brevettiai/brevettiai-docs/generated/developers/python-sdk-brevettiai/1_brevettiai_web_api_documentation-3.md

 #  Create Model Training Job
 To enter the job context you can either create a model on the platform or programatically via the web api.

-The following code finds the firs dataset and creates a model (job) with access to this model.
+The following code finds the first dataset and creates a model (job) with access to this model.
 The model context type is the id of a model type on the platform to use.
-After running the model is available on the website, along with an s3 bucket for artifacts for your job outputs
+After running the model is available on the website, along with an s3 bucket for artifacts for your job outputs.

 When creating a model you have the option to include datasets and tags and settings defining your model.